celso/shirk/README.md

 # Shirk

-An unofficial but eventually useful private API based Slack library with minimal dependencies.
+An unofficial but eventually useful tokenless Slack library with minimal dependencies.

-This module authenticates agaisn't a normal slack user (not a bot) credentials, no token required, and creates a normal session, in the same way as the browser does, which is then used to call the same private API methods as the official web client.
+Shirk authenticates agaisn't normal user credentials (email and password) and doesn't require any bot token to operate.
+It creates a valid session by emulating the browser behaviour just like the official Slack web client.

-This is useful when you don't have access to a token to connect your bot to the official Slack API.
+This is useful when you don't have access to a token to connect your bot and use the official Slack API.

-You can just use this module to connect to any slack using your normal user credentials.

 Please note that:

- * Only a minimal set of methods are supported.
- * Some scrapping is involved, as well as undocumented private APIs, so it may break at any moment.
+ * Some scrapping is involved, as well as undocumented private APIs, so this may break at any moment.
  * 2FA is not yet supported

 ## How to install